hnhaefliger/pyTerrain/README.rst

 Future features:

-- Terrain generation with simplex and other noises
+- Terrain generation with simplex and other noises.